AbolfazlKameli/Online-shop/README.md

 # Online Shop

-Online Shop is a free and open source website whose main focus is on digital currency.
+Online Shop is a free and open source website.
 Django framework is used in the back-end of this site.
-This project is still under development.
-After completion, additional information about this project will be announced.

 ## Authors